> Car Care

 Battery and door key inside the key fob.

-This battery is bad, as it shows only 2.858 Volts.
-A good 3-Volt battery should show more than 3 Volts.
+This battery is bad, as it only shows 2.858 Volts.
+A good 3-Volt battery should show a little more than 3 Volts.

-If a 3-Volt battery shows less than 3 Volts, it's weak.
-This CR2032 battery in the photo shows just over 2.8 Volts; it must be replaced.
+If it's a 3-Volt battery, and it shows less than 3 Volts, it's weak.
+For example, this 3-Volt battery in the photo shows only 2.8 Volts; it's bad and must be replaced.

-What kind of battery does a key fob take?
+What kind of a battery does a key fob take?
 Different cars use different batteries.
 The most common types are CR2025 and CR2032 3-Volt batteries.
 You can find the exact type in the owner's manual.
-For example, according to the 2017 Ford Explorer owner's manual, the Intelligent Access key fob with push-button start takes two CR2025 batteries.
-Batteries like this are sold in any electronics store.
+Batteries like this are sold in any electronics store or at a dealership.

-How easy is it to change a key fob battery?
-In some cars, it's easy, in others it's a bit trickier.
-Check the owner's manual for directions and precautions.
-There are plenty of Youtube videos on how to do it.
+Changing the fob battery is not very difficult.
+Check the owner's manual for the instruction and precautions.
+There are plenty of Youtube videos on how to do it too.
 You might need a small flat or Phillips screwdriver.